Clechay/phoenix/README.md

 		//
 		// use phoenix.core to acces core of phoenix

+		// add module id to modules list so other libs can check if it's avaible when they need it phoenix.core.addModule("{module-id}");

-		// log on console that module was loaded successfuly :3 phoenix.core.addModule("{module-id}");
+		// log on console that module was loaded successfuly :3 phoenix.core.log("finish_module_loading","events")
 	}
 	else{
 		// log on console that module can not be loaded because of missing libs